Lattesnow/ChIPSP/README.md

 - the x-axis represents gene ratio
 - gene ratio is calculated as overlapping genes divided by the total number of genes in the pathway

+Note: Annotation results may vary depending on the versions of the required annotation packages and genome databases used.

 The default output directory is:

 ```text